fescamil/hasyako/Grammar.md

 | -ima | possessive | example: am anarima - my sun |

 ## Direction
-There must always be an external reference when talking abiut directions.
+There must always be an external reference when talking about directions.
 There are cardinal direction words (nsew, etc) and theres an affix to indicate “towards “ a thing, sun-ward for example, but there is no “turn left at the next street” type of thing.

 ## Sentence structure
 I was originally thinking SVO for sentance order but it will probably be more flexible than that.